TFSA Master Class – Lesson 1: Shift your tax-free savings out of ‘park’ to drive higher returns

 It was author, historian, and biographer Michael King that said, “If you have a little extra parking, I err on the side of getting rid of it in favour of more greenery.”

-Driving your TFSA to greener returns first requires shifting how you use a Tax-Free Savings Account.
+Driving your TFSA to greener returns first requires shifting how you use it.

 While most people fully grasp the tax-free aspect, many are unaware that a TFSA can hold almost anything including mutual funds, Guaranteed Investment Certificates (GICs), listed securities, and a wide range of qualified investment products.
 That kind of diversification not only reduces risk, it gives your money a greater chance of weathering ups and downs in the market and maintain the potential for growth over the long term.